TBragg88/Mental-Awareness-Project/README.md

-# Mental Health Support Hub
+# The Awareness Project

 _A calming and accessible platform for mental well-being_

 ## 📝 Project Overview

-The **Mental Health Support Hub** offers beginner-friendly resources in a calming, organized, and accessible format.
+**The Awareness Project** offers beginner-friendly resources in a calming, organized, and accessible format.
 The site features a clean UI, smooth navigation, and interactive wellness tools to help users manage stress and learn about mental health.

 ## 🌟 Features